Schools Are Not Able To Help

-Dyslexia is a different way of thinking and a result of cerebrodiversity.
+Dyslexia is a different way of thinking and a result of neurodiversity.
+Dyslexics have different strengths than typical students.
 It can be confusing for a student to be in a typical learning environment.

 - Each person's brain operates a little differently from any other person’s brain.